-- 1. Make sure the slider button is at the 'OFF' position (At topmost position marked "O" on the fascia). - 2.
-Slide the button to the bottom (ignition) position marked .
-Retain in this position to ignite the pilot.
+position to ignite the pilot.
 The burner should ignite at its lowest setting within 4 seconds of the pilot igniting.
-Keep at this position for a further 10 seconds to allow the pilot flame to stabilise. - 3.
-Release the button.
+Keep at this position for a further 10 seconds to allow the pilot flame to stabilise.

+4. Release the button.
 The button should automatically spring up to the low heat position.
 If for any reason the slider control does not spring up, raise the slider to the topmost (Off) position and investigate why the slider is not operating correctly.
 If the flames go out at this stage or when checking the rest of the setting positions, try the full lighting sequence again.
 If the flames fail after two attempts, investigate the pilot unit.

-14.3 Operating the burner.
+13.3 Operating the burner.

 - 1. Gradually slide the button up to increase the burner setting.
-The burner should be at its maximum setting at the high heat position shown in figure 28.
+The burner should be at its maximum setting at the high heat position shown in figure 35.
 You should feel a check to the button movement at this position. - 2.
 Slide the control button up past the high heat position to the off ("O") position at the top of the slide slot.
-Both pilot and main burner should go out. - While cooling the ceramic fuel effect pieces may make some crackling noises.
-This is quite normal. - 3.
-Check that the control linkage bar does not interfere with the appliance cable retention nuts or wires.
+Both pilot and main burner should go out.
+While cooling the ceramic fuel effects may make some crackling noises.
+This is quite normal.

+3. Check that the control linkage bar does not interfere with the appliance cable retention nuts or wires.

-15. SPILLAGE AND FLAME SUPERVISION CHECKS
+14. SPILLAGE & FLAME SUPERVISION CHECKS

-15.1 Check for spillage.
+14.1 Check for spillage.

 A spillage check must be made before leaving the installed appliance with the customer.
-Make this with all the ceramic fuel effect pieces, fascia and firefront in position.
+Make this with all the ceramic fuel effect pieces in position.

 - 1. Close all doors and windows in the room containing the appliance. - 2.
-Light the appliance and set the slide control to the maximum burning position. - 3.
+Light the appliance and turn the control knob to "HIGH". - 3.
 Leave the appliance on for five minutes. - 4.
-Place the smoke match into the appliance canopy (See figure 29). - 5.
+Place the smoke match into the appliance canopy (See figure 36). - 5.
 The installation is satisfactory if the smoke is drawn into the appliance.
 If the smoke is not drawn into the appliance, leave the appliance alight at the maximum setting for a further ten minutes and then repeat the test.
 If smoke is still not drawn into the appliance, inspect the sealing to the fireplace surround.
-If the sealing is satisfactory but the appliance is installed with the flue restrictor (See section 8.3), remove the restrictor, reseal the appliance and retest.
+If the sealing is satisfactory but the appliance is installed with the flue restrictor (See section 8.2), remove the restrictor, reseal the appliance and retest.
 If smoke is still not drawn into the appliance, disconnect the appliance and seek expert advice.